How Do I Determine the Perfect Fit Nanny?

 How Do I Determine the Experience and Characteristics My Family Needs in a Nanny?

-- Ages of children: Infant nannies need specialized experience with feeding schedules, tummy time, and sleep training, while school-aged children benefit from homework help, carpool support, and structured activities.
+What are the ages of the children?
+Infant nannies need specialized experience with feeding schedules, tummy time, and sleep training, while school-aged children benefit from homework help, carpool support, and structured activities.
+A nanny is a good fit if she has experience with the ages of your children.

-- Longevity: Are you hoping for someone who can grow with your children for years, or a shorter-term commitment?
+Think of longevity!
+Are you hoping for someone who can grow with your children for years, or a shorter-term commitment?
+Is this just until they are in preschool, or do you want a nanny who will grow with the kids until they are playing football and learning to drive?

 TLC Tip (from 40 years of placements): We recommend families create two lists — “non-negotiables” (skills, certifications, schedule requirements) and “nice-to-haves” (personal interests or hobbies).
 This helps narrow the field without overlooking candidates who may not be a perfect match on paper but could thrive with your family.